Creating a Validation Mode in VIBE#

 Whatever is applied here is applied to any plot or efficiency calculation.

-In the workflow, the rootfiles in the merged output directory are opened and the data manipulation is processed.
-The standard output of this data manipulation is a parquet file (https://parquet.apache.org/) saved in the offline_processing directory.
-This parquet file is used for the plotting section of VIBE.
-If you require that the manipulated data also be saved as another valid output type for other validation purposes outside of VIBE, this can be achieved by using the @add_output_formats decorator like so:
+In the workflow, the .root files in the merged output directory are opened and the data manipulation is processed.
+The standard output of this data manipulation is a .parquet file (https://parquet.apache.org/) saved in the offline_processing directory.
+This parquet file is used for the plotting and efficiency calculation section of VIBE.
+If you require that the manipulated data is also saved as another valid output type for other validation purposes outside of VIBE, this can be achieved by using the @add_output_formats decorator:

 import basf2